 This is a great way to ride more attractions in a shorter amount of time, as the single rider queues tend to go much faster than the traditional lines.

-Why Disney Offers a Single Rider Line
+Why Disney Offers such a thing?

 Single Rider Lines are located on attractions where they frequently will need a “single rider” to fill a car or ride vehicle.
 Disney likes to keep families together and this can lead to a few empty seats on the rides.
 When this happens, they call upon a single rider to fill that seat.